Chance the Rapper: Chicago politics

+Opposition to Donald Trump

 Bennett is an outspoken critic of President Donald Trump, having criticized him numerous times and drawn comparisons to former President Barack Obama.
 During the 2016 Presidential election, Bennett said he was not scared of a Trump presidency.
-When asked why by GQ, Bennett said "You gotta just understand, like, shit has been fucked-up, right?
-Like, 'Make America Great Again', that's not a real thing because shit ain't really switched up for [white middle class]".
+When asked why by GQ, Bennett said "Like, 'Make America Great Again', that's not a real thing because shit ain't really switched up for [white middle class]".
 Bennett endorsed Democratic candidate Hillary Clinton on October 6, 2016, expressing concerns about the way she was treated in the media and also expressing that she could "fix Chicago" and led a "march" to numerous polling stations with thousands of Chicagoans.
 Following the victory of Donald Trump in the 2016 presidential election, Bennett said "Trump was going to win, anybody in the world who's surprised by the election of Donald Trump has been ignorant of racism, and the tides and patterns of American history and world history."
 In February 2017, Bennett posted publicly on Twitter that he was worried President Trump was going to change constitutional term limits.
 Bennett has compared Trump's fascination with Chicago to "going to war".
 In August 2017, Bennett claimed to have a "bigger voice than Donald Trump".
 Bennett also became an outspoken critic of Chicago Mayor Emanuel later in his term, though his father had worked for Emanuel and he himself had earlier accepted Emanuel's support.

 Bennett has been an active Twitter user, with several of his tweets on social issues going viral.
 For example, Bennett garnered attention from Time magazine when he tweeted criticism of an article titled "In Wake of Weinstein, Men Wonder If Hugging Women Still OK".
 Following Kanye West's Tweets announcing his support of Donald Trump in April 2018, Bennett tweeted in support of West's freedom to choose to be Republican, sparking controversy among his fanbase.
 Trump later tweeted thanking Bennett for his support of West, though Bennett disavowed Trump's praise.

-In July 2018, Bennett purchased the Chicago journalism website Chicagoist from WNYC.
-The website had been inactive since it was abruptly shut down by former owner Joe Ricketts in November 2017, and Bennett planned to relaunch the website later in 2018.
-Chicagoist did not relaunch in 2018, and it is currently planning a 2019 reopening, according to its website.